 The biggest complaint is Bluetooth in cars, where the phone simply won’t connect.
 For one, the OnePlus 6 connects but the phone icon is greyed out.
 If so, turn off HD calling in settings, as a few users claim that fixed the problem.
 Another idea is to simply reboot your phone, or restart your car and stereo.
 Bluetooth is always a little tricky, so try to forget all pairings and start over and see if it goes away.

 Basically, unpair everything and start over.
 Oreo had tons of Bluetooth problems and Google claims everything is fixed with Android 9 Pie.
-Then, OnePlus added to those with the January update.
+Google has more fixes in Android Q too, which is coming soon.

 OnePlus 6 Apps Aren’t Fullscreen (or Notch problems)